informatics-isi-edu/deriva-site-template/README.md

 # deriva-site-template
-Basic Jekyll template for DERIVA deployments
+Basic Jekyll website template for DERIVA deployments.

+You can generate the website content by running `jekyll build` from the `www` subdirectory.